jm-marcenaro/hugo-toha.github.io/content/posts/chirps/chirps_2.md

 ---

 ### Project Overview
 On this opportunity we'll take from where we left off and extract time series data from specific coordinates.
-Remember on ur last post we studied the severe drought of 2023 along Buenos Aires province, Argentina.
+Remember on our last post we studied the severe drought of 2023 along Buenos Aires province, Argentina.